jscortes523/js-bootcamp/README.md

 # js-bootcamp
-Javascript fundamentals execirse and source code
+Javascript fundamentals exercise and source code
 You will find some basic code with fundamentals javascript concept It will be usefull if you are starting in javascript word